-Most of the quality inverter generators offer the so-called parallel capability.
+Most quality inverter RV generators offer the so-called parallel capability.

-This basically means that you can connect these together using a dedicated parallel kit.
+That means that you can plug in two generators using a dedicated parallel kit.

 By doing so, you can double the total energy output.
-More power to ya!
+More power to you!

-Connect two Honda EU2200i generators together and you’re gonna get 4000 running watts at your disposal – more than enough to satisfy even the most energy demanding RV.
+Connect two Honda EU2200i generators, and you’re going to get 4000 running power watts at your disposal – more than enough to satisfy even the most energy-demanding RV.

 Still not enough?

-Get two Champion 3400 generators, connect them in parallel and voila – you’ve got a massive 6800 starting wattage at your hands.
+Get two Champion 3400 recreational vehicle generators, connect them in parallel, and voila – you’ve got a massive 6800 starting wattage at your hands.

-I honestly think of any RV which would require SO MUCH power.
+I honestly can’t think of any RV which would require such high power levels.

-On the other hand that would really more than enough to run the essential equipment in a mid-sized household!
+On the other hand, that would be more than enough power to run the essential equipment in a mid-sized household!